sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="removeRegistrationOrDeviceTokenFromOwnerByToken"></a>
 # **removeRegistrationOrDeviceTokenFromOwnerByToken**
-> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse removeRegistrationOrDeviceTokenFromOwnerByToken(tokenType, token, apiToken)
+> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse removeRegistrationOrDeviceTokenFromOwnerByToken(apiToken, tokenType, token)

 Remove a registration or device token from an owner